 Everything is already configured in the virtual machine to be able to launch GATE without any difficulty.
 If you want to know how the machine has been configured, you can find all information inside the virtual machine.

-Once you start the virtual machine, you will have on your Desktop an icon to launch the web browser Firefox.
-When you double-click on this icon, Firefox is directly showing the documentation pages (in HTML) that are inside the virtual machine.
+Once you start the virtual machine, you can launch the web browser Firefox.
+Firefox is directly showing the documentation pages (in HTML) that are inside the virtual machine.
 So please refer to this documentation.